salman69e27/lidraughts-boardimage/README.md

-web-boardimage
+lidraughts-boardimage
 ==============

-An HTTP service that renders chess board images.
+An HTTP service that renders draughts board images, used for [lidraughts.org](https://lidraughts.org)

+It includes a minimal implementation of the [python-chess](https://github.com/niklasf/python-chess) library for draughts (only piece/board representation and svg).

+It uses the same API as [web-boardimage](https://github.com/niklasf/web-boardimage), where move notation and FEN strings are replaced by their draughts counterparts.
+See the adapted installation and usage instructions below.

 Usage
 -----